Ira-Singh-Parmar/Ira-Singh-Parmar/README.md

 Hello World! 🌟
 Welcome to my GitHub profile!
 I’m Ira Singh Parmar, a passionate developer and lifelong learner.
-I’m currently pursuing a degree in Python from Harvard University and have a strong foundation in HTML, CSS, JavaScript, and C languages.
+I’m currently pursuing a certificate in Python from Harvard University (CS50) and have a strong foundation in HTML, CSS, JavaScript, and C languages.
 I also have a keen interest in creating 3D animations.

 🔧 Skills & Technologies
   - Languages: HTML, CSS, JavaScript, C, Python